Enhanced vegetation index: Two-band EVI

-As such, a two-band EVI is useful.
+Additionally, the original motivation for the inclusion of the blue band (NDVI uses only NIR and red) in the 1990s was to mitigate atmospheric aerosol interference.
+However, since that time, sensor level atmospheric adjustment has improved substantially minimizing the marginal impact of blue band on accuracy.

 We'll call the two-band EVI "EVI2", and the three-band EVI simply "EVI".
 A number of EVI2 approaches are available; the one of Jiang et al. 2008 is: